-- Repeat the measurements as instructed in Pre-Surgical Steps for AutoStim to determine the average Rwave amplitude. - Test each of the 5 Heartbeat Detection settings using the Verify Heartbeat Detection feature at each of the 2 body positions and choose the setting that accurately detects heartbeats in both positions.
+- Repeat the measurements as instructed in Pre-Surgical Steps for AutoStim to determine the average R-wave amplitude. - Test each of the 5 Heartbeat Detection settings using the Verify Heartbeat Detection feature at each of the 2 body positions and choose the setting that accurately detects heartbeats in both positions.

-NOTE: For details, see the model-specific programming system manual posted at www.livanova.com.
+NOTE: To learn about the Verify Heartbeat Detection, see the model specific programming system manual posted at www.livanova.com.